pmbittner/PaxEngine3/README.md

 ## Build Instructions

 ### General
 The engine needs a `core.paxconfig`.
-You can just copy the `core.example.config` in place and rename it.
+You can just copy the `core.example.paxconfig` in place and rename it.

 ### Libraries
 Additional libraries may be needed by some plugins or the engine core itself.
 Some of them may have to be build manually.